 We present a theory of the asset and liability composition of bank balance sheets.
 Trade requires the use of assets as means of payments.
 Because of information asymmetries, some assets are poor means of payment: they are illiquid and do not circulate.
 Banks swap those assets for their liabilities.
 Banks' liabilities can be designed to circulate although fully backed by assets that do not.
 Liquid assets, that could circulate on their own, are brought to the banks' balance sheet to enhance liquidity creation.
 Hence, liquid and illiquid assets are complementary factors for liquidity creation.
 We study banks' asset choice and liability design and implement it with standard instruments, such as saving deposits, time deposits, and bank loans.
 We argue that the optimal asset and liability composition resembles bank balance sheets in practice.

-A Theory of Bank Balance Sheets
+A Monetary Theory of Bank Balance Sheets

 with Pierre-Olivier Weill and Diego Zuniga